suin/php-marshaller/README.md

 }
 ```

 To see complete example code of protocols and formats, please see [example#02](./example/02-define-protocol.php).
+Also a complex example is seen in [./tests/ExampleModel/StudentProtocol.php](./tests/ExampleModel/StudentProtocol.php)

 #### Installation via Composer
 ``` bash